 Little Bethel Baptist Church

 Little Bethel Baptist Church was founded in 1866 and was the center of the Black community in Oakland.
-Some of the founding families were: Robert Edward, Juby Godwin, Callon Hall, George Hall, L. R. Hargraves, Parker Hawkins, Charlie Hines, Andrew Williams and Emmanuel Wrench, assisted by Reverend Reid.
-It was the gathering place for worship and praise to the Lord Jesus Christ; a place where family members took time to create friendships, catch up on the community news and time to visit with neighbors and be neighborly.
-Today, Little Bethel Baptist Church is a thriving modernized place of worship.
+Some of the founding families were: Robert Edward, Juby Godwin, Callon Hall, George Hall, L. R. Hargraves, Parker Hawkins, Charlie Hines, Andrew Williams, and Emmanuel Wrench, assisted by Reverend Reid.
+It was the gathering place for worship and praise of the Lord Jesus Christ, a place where family members took time to create friendships, catch up on community news, and visit with neighbors, being neighborly.
+Today, Little Bethel Baptist Church is a thriving, modernized place of worship.
 The pastor in 2011 was Reverend Bernard Thomas.

 Diamond Grove Baptist Church